engulfed-in-flames/vercel.vue.find-a-coach/README.md

 This project leverages Vue.js alongside Vue Router for routing and Vuex for state management, with Firebase serving as the backend database.

+> [!WARNING]
+> As Firebase authentication is being phased out, certain features relying on it might not work as expected.

 ## Table of Contents

 - [Features](#features)